bilde2910/FreeField/docs/setup.rst

 enter the required connection details.

 Hostname
    The hostname of the database server.

-This is typically "localhost", "127.0.0.1" or "::1" if MySQL is running on the same host as the web server.
+   .. hint:: This is typically "localhost", "127.0.0.1" or "::1" if MySQL is
+             running on the same host as the web server.
 If you are using shared web hosting, please check your hosting provider's settings panel for the hostname, as shared hosting providers often have dedicated SQL servers.

 Port
    The port that your database runs on.
 In most cases, you can leave this to the